|

 by each particular society (Kriger & Kroes, 1972).
 Recent research and reviews

 of cross-cultural literature have begun to explore the complexity of cultural influences and parenting attitudes.
+Consistent with Confucian filial piety, Chinese families have traditionally

 been authoritarian and hierarchical with the dominance and strong respect for elders (Chao, 1995; Ho, 1994).
 Children are often required to pledge obedience and reverence to parents, and in turn, parents are responsible